sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 updated: 2023-01-01
 category: ftw-routing
 ingress:
-  This article explains how routing works in the Sharetribe web Template
+  This article explains how routing works in the Sharetribe Web Template
 published: true
 ---